FlyingDigitalz/performance_calculation_error/README.md

 Client was unable to reach the server database, may be server is under maintenance mode, etc.
 ## Client Error
 Client is currently offline, or may has an error.
 Contact Developer to fix.
+# Incompatiable Mod
+You are currently have mods enable, which cause beatmap to be 'unranked'